top of page

 BREAKFAST/LUNCH/DINNER.
 ACCOMMODATIONS: TBD

-On this free day, we'll trek the Pacaya volcano and have "lava-roasted" marshmallows!
+On this free day, we'll 4x 4 and trek to the summit of Acatenango volcano and have lunch at the base camp!
 Our team will have free time to shop at Chichicastenango and other artisan markets, see some of the city's amazing sites and grab some ice cream at Central Park.
-In the evening, teams will have a special dinner together and begin team debriefing.
-This will be our final evening of worship.
-Then later in the evening, we'll have a fun game night!
+In the evening, teams will have a special dinner together with our translators.
+Then later in the evening, we'll have some worship and debrief as a team!

 BREAKFAST/LUNCH/DINNER.
 ACCOMMODATIONS: TBD